West Siberian Plain: Geography

 The West Siberian Plain is located east of the Ural Mountains mostly in the territory of Russia.
 It is one of the Great Russian Regions and has been described as the world's largest unbroken lowland – more than 50 percent is less than 100. m above sea level—and covers an area of about 2.6–2.7 e6km2 which is about one third of Siberia.
 It extends from north to south for 2500 km, reaching its maximum width of 1500 km in its southern part. from the Arctic Ocean to the foothills of the Altai Mountains, and from east to west for 1,900. km from the Yenisei River to the Ural Mountains.
 Besides the Yenisei, other main rivers in the West Siberian Plain are from west to east the Irtysh, Ob, Nadym, Pur and Taz.
 There are many lakes and swamps and large regions of the plains are flooded in the spring.

 The long Yenisei River flows broadly south to north, a distance of 3,530. km to the Arctic Ocean, where it discharges more than 20 million litres (5 million gallons) of water per second at its mouth.
 Together with its tributary Angara, the two rivers flow 5,530. km.
 The valley formed by the Yenisei acts as a rough dividing line between the West Siberian Plain and the Central Siberian Plateau.
 The Siberian Uvaly is a low hilly region stretching from east to west across the plain.
 Glacial deposits extend as far south as the Ob-Irtysh confluence, forming occasional low hills and ridges, including the Ob Plateau in the south, but otherwise the plain is exceedingly flat and featureless.
 The Ishim Plain and the Baraba Lowland in the south are important agricultural areas.
 There are salt lakes in the Kulunda Plain, which extends southwards into Kazakhstan and is limited to the south by the Kokshetau Hills.

-The West Siberian Plain is very swampy and soils are mostly peaty Histosols and, in the treeless northern part, Histels. is one of the world's largest areas of peatlands, which are characterized by raised bogs.
+The West Siberian Plain is very swampy and soils are mostly peaty Histosols and, in the treeless northern part, Histels.
+It is one of the world's largest areas of peatlands, which are characterized by raised bogs.
 The Vasyugan Swamp that covers most of the Vasyugan Plain is one of the world's largest single raised bogs, covers approximately 51,600 sqkm.
 There are numerous lakes in the vast interfluve swamps of the Ob-Taz floodplain.